Educational Specialist Degree Completion Requirements

 - Following the examination, whether pass or fail, the student’s committee must complete the examination results report and submit both the original and a copy to the Graduate School by the deadline.
 Submission of the report by the student is prohibited.

 - A student who fails the comprehensive exam can apply to schedule another examination after a period of three months has elapsed from the date of the original exam.
-Two failures result in the student’s being removed from candidacy.
+Two failures result in the student’s being removed from the program.